 Google’s latest Core Web Vitals updates pay particular attention to UX.

 From the choice of web server to the size of images, there are many factors which affect the performance of your website.

 According to Kissmetrics, 47% of consumers expect web pages to load in 2 seconds or less.

 There are a number of tools which you can use to test the page speed of your website.
-We like the Pingdom Website Speed Test tool, and the Google PageSpeed Insights tool, while somewhat inaccurate, does provide some useful information.
+We like the Pingdom Website Speed Test tool, and the Google PageSpeed Insights tool provides useful information about your site’s Core Web Vitals metrics.

 Pingdom provides a waterfall chart where you can see the effect of the various resources your page is loading.
 Try to minimize the number of resources, especially external resources.
 That fancy Facebook plugin may be slowing your site down to a crawl.

 If your website is resource-intensive, or if you are getting a lot of traffic, your web host may not be able to keep up with the demand.
 Shared hosting is particularly problematic, as your site may be affected by the demands of other sites on the same server.